But with so many intranet solutions available, how do you decide on the best one for your specific need?

 7. Webvine

-- Best for: Microsoft 365 tenants.
-Delivered by an team aligned to Microsoft 365.
+Best for: Microsoft 365 tenants.
+Delivered by a team aligned to Microsoft 365.

-- Watch out for: Less platform flexibility and requires per user-licensing and M365 accounts.
+Watch out for: Less platform flexibility, requires per-user licensing and M365 accounts.

 8. Bloomfire

-- Watch out for: Require additional tools for broader intranet functionality like employee communications and workflows.
+Watch out for: Requires additional tools for broader intranet functionality like employee communications and workflows.

 9. SharePoint